From Kinetic Benches To Glass Rhinos – 7 Stunning Finds From Ambiente, 2023

-Emerging Chinese studio Akamu Deco operates at the intersection of ceramic art and sustainable design, by making use of regenerated materials; creating pieces that reflect the natural beauty of the landscape and geology around us.
+Emerging Taiwan studio Akamu Deco operates at the intersection of ceramic art and sustainable design, by making use of regenerated materials; creating pieces that reflect the natural beauty of the landscape and geology around us.
 By merging digital technologies with traditional craft techniques, they push the boundaries of ceramic art, creating innovative designs that reflect the rich history of ceramics while embracing a sustainable future.
 Exhibited at Ambiente were a unique set of vases that incorporated daily and urban wastes, including waste fish scales!
 “Since the material retains a highly intact shape but is very brittle, adding polyvinyl acetate makes it malleable; I also grind it into powder for glazes and clay, with fish scales making up more than 30% of the total,” says designer Pei-An Lin.

 #4.
 Skyline Chess

 Established by two London-based architects, Skyline Chess takes inspiration from some of the most iconic buildings from around the world.
 By scaling down architectural wonders ranging from the Empire State Building to the Burj Al Arab, the brand brings impeccable design and gamesmanship into a beautiful set.
 “These sets are an architectural battle of the greats – different skylines challenging each other on the chess board, using the finest materials and impeccable craftsmanship,” say the duo.
 “The concept was conceived over evening games of chess, mulling over the potential line ups of architectural masterpieces.”
 The brand retails city-based chess sets, including London, New York, Paris, San Francisco, Dubai, Chicago, Tokyo, Los Angeles, Doha, and a special edition featuring World Icons.